flimflam-austin/hugo-cms-test/content/quick_reads/20180327-18-03-27-russia-expulsions/index.md

       * Add into the mix: Russia’s aggression in Ukraine & Syria.
     _key: card-3-d2a6a133-9d6f-4221-9704-7f0c04c372d2
   - order: 3
+    useCheckmark: false
-    body: "## The New Cold War?\n\n“Look, we want to work with Russia, but **this type of an action cannot be tolerated**.
+    body: "## The New Cold War?\n\n“Look, we want to work with Russia, but**this type of an action cannot be tolerated**.
 The United States is responding to Russia’s action a\x14 as I called it, brazen and reckless…You know, the ball is in their court with respect to how they want to respond.”\n\nWhite House Principal Deputy Press Secretary Raj Shah, March 26, 2018"
     _key: card-4-cc1dbb00-6689-49c2-9c2d-5cb5e0818cee
   - order: 4
+    useCheckmark: true
     body: >-
       While important, this tit-for-tat expulsion of diplomats isn't new - It dates back to the *first* Cold War.
 Read More: